bdewerff/harry_potter_project/source/butterbeer/butterbeer.rst

 2. Add butterscotch topping and powdered sugar.
 3. Mix the caramel and butter extracts with the cream soda and then pour the mixture into a cup.
 4. Top with butterscotch cream topping and Viola!
-Butterbeer!!
+Butterbeer!

 Butterbeer at Starbucks
 -----------------------